oniatsu/HotSwitch/_index.html/chunk1.md

 # Smart and quick

-HotSwitch is a window switcher app for OS X.
+HotSwitch is a window switcher app using 2 stroke hotkey for mac OS.

 It provides fastest window switching, **no matter how many windows** there are.